MichaelRumpler/GestureSample/parts/6_FAQs.md

 ### How do I install MR.Gestures?
 {: #InstallWithNuget }

 You can install it with NuGet.
+The NuGet package **MR.Gestures** is for both .NET MAUI and Xamarin.Forms.

-In Visual Studio for Windows the easiest way is to right click your solution and choose "Manage NuGet Packages for Solution...", then search for MR.Gestures and install it to all projects which use XF.
+In Visual Studio for Windows the easiest way is to right click your solution and choose "Manage NuGet Packages for Solution...", then search for **MR.Gestures** and install it to all projects which use MAUI / Xamarin.Forms.

 On the Mac you need to install the package for each project separately.